Welcome to Checkr!Read More

 4. Track candidates and reports on the Checkr Dashboard

-- Enter their Personally Identifiable Information (PII).
-Requested PII will vary by screenings ordered.
-For more information on what will be requested of your candidates, see the Screening Types section of the Checkr Help Center.
+- The candidate enters their PII.
+Requested PII varies by screening.
+For more information about what your candidates will provide, refer to the Screening types section of the Checkr Help Center.

-- Read the disclosure(s) and authorize that they consent to have a background report run.
+- The candidate reads the disclosures and authorizes that they consent to have a background report run.

-After your candidate consents to the check, the Report will appear in the Dashboard in a Pending state.
-Changes to the status of the report will be reflected in the Candidates page.
-Click into a report to see any returned records or results.
+After your candidate consents to the check, the report appears in the Dashboard with a Pending status.
+The Candidates page shows all report status changes.
+Click a report to read returned records or results.

-You may also choose to receive email notification when the Status of a report changes.
-Use the Account Settings page in the Checkr Dashboard to define your email preferences.
+You can receive email notifications when a report status changes.
+Use the Account settings page in the Checkr Dashboard to define your email preferences.

-For more information on tracking Report progress, see Review a completed Report.
+For more information about tracking report progress, refer to Review a completed report.

 5. Review a background report

 All user roles can review background reports.

 Checkr provdes a simple, linear, color-coded format to make reviewing and assessing reports more efficient.